Friendship operating clinic and three units at government hospital for displaced Rohingya

 March 3, 2022

-Friendship has opened a 12-bed Primary Health Clinic (PHC) in Bhashan Char, an island developed to accommodate 100,000 Rohingya refugees.
+Friendship has opened a 12-bed Primary Health Clinic (PHC) in Bhasan Char, an island developed to accommodate 100,000 Rohingya refugees.
 Friendship is also running three units at a 20-bed government hospital, and the only operation theatre providing caesarean section deliveries on the island.

 The PHC offers primary healthcare, general consultation, paediatric consultation, ante- and post-natal care, normal vaginal delivery, family planning services, sexual and reproductive health services, mental health and psycho-social services, vaccinations and in-patient services.
 It is equipped with a pathology lab, a triage area and a dispensary.